-Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
+Fundrise: This platform offers a way for accredited and non-accredited investors to diversify into real estate through private eFunds.
 Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
 For most people, investing in a diversified eREIT is the way to go.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 If you have a lot more capital, you can build you own diversified real estate portfolio.

-Check out The Latest Top Financial Products to increase your wealth, freedom and confidence.
+Be sure to check out The Latest Top Financial Products to increase your wealth, freedom and confidence.

-Open A Free Wealth Management Account to quickly calculate your net worth, plan for retirement and improve your financial health.
+In addition, open A Free Wealth Management Account to quickly calculate your net worth, plan for retirement and improve your financial health.

 About the Author: Sam began investing his own money ever since he opened an online brokerage account in 1995.
 Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at two of the leading financial service firms in the world.

 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
 He also became Series 7 and Series 63 registered.
-In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $200,000 a year in passive income.
+In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $300,000 a year in passive income.
 He spends time playing tennis, hanging out with family, consulting for leading fintech companies and writing online to help others achieve financial freedom.